Biden seeks huge funding increases for education, health care and environmental protection in first budget request to Congress

 For the past decade, Democratic and Republican presidents alike have been beholden to spending caps as a result of the budget-balancing law Congress adopted in 2011.
 That has taken its greatest toll on domestic agencies, limiting federal spending across government even as defense funding continued to rise.
 But those caps expire entering the 2022 fiscal year, allowing Biden broad latitude to seek major increases in areas including education, commerce, energy and health.

+“With austerity caps and an era of chronic disinvestment finally behind us, Congress can turn this proposal into a budget that will help generate a stronger, fairer economy, while truly meeting the needs of our communities,” said Rep. John Yarmuth (D-Ky.), the chairman of the House Budget Committee, in a statement.

 Under Biden’s blueprint, the country would spend $769 billion on non-defense programs.
-The education dollars include new boosts to Pell Grants, which offer support to low-income college students, though the $400 increase the president has proposed is smaller than he initially endorsed on the campaign trail.
-Other new funding at the Department of Housing and Urban Development, meanwhile, includes a major expansion to voucher programs that might help more than 200,000 families, the administration estimates.
+The education dollars include new boosts to Pell Grants, which offer support to low-income college students, though the $400 increase the president has proposed for students each year is smaller than the amount he initially endorsed on the campaign trail.
+The budget proposal would also expand government-supported child care programs and add money to hire more counselors and mental health professionals at schools.

+Other new funding targets the Department of Housing and Urban Development, which would see a major expansion to voucher programs that might help more than 200,000 families obtain assistance, the administration estimates.
+And the budget aims to plus-up climate-change focused programs, including the Environmental Protection Agency.
+Aiming to reverse massive cuts at the EPA over the past decade, the Biden administration has requested a roughly 21 percent increase in its funding, which would support a new, $936 million “environmental justice initiative” that promises to “hold polluters accountable.”

-Some of the budget proposals seek to expand initiatives under the $1.9 trillion stimulus, the American Rescue Plan, that Biden signed into law last month.
+Some of the budget proposals seek to expand initiatives enacted under the $1.9 trillion stimulus, the American Rescue Plan, which Biden signed into law last month.
 That includes new money to help homeless families and veterans, and new federal funding on public-health programs targeting racial and ethnic minorities.
 The budget also proposes roughly $100 million to aid states so that they can further improve their unemployment benefits systems in the wake of crushing demand earlier in the pandemic.

 Other proposed increases track long-held Democratic policy priorities.
 There’s more money proposed for police reform and changes to the criminal justice system, for example, and other new investments — totaling $2.1 billion — to try to combat gun violence.
 And the Biden administration has recommended a significant increase in funding to fight the opioid epidemic, hoping to devote $10.7 billion to the cause next fiscal year.